giggleby/shim/py/dome/README.md

 Dome is our new factory management console.
-On the factory server side, we have different projects responsible for different parts before: Shopfloor, Umpire, DKPS, Instalog, etc. They all have their own ways to manage, and require knowledge of the command line interface.
+On the factory server side, we have different projects responsible for different parts before: Shopfloor, Umpire, Instalog, etc. They all have their own ways to manage, and require knowledge of the command line interface.
 Therefore, Dome was born: management console for all things in just one place, and best of all, it's GUI.
 In the future, you no longer need to set up Shopfloor, Umpire, or Instalog independently.
 You set up Dome, and let Dome help you finish all the tasks for you.

 ## Prerequisite